jhn-nt/data-snax/README.md

   2. `take`: behavior is similar to that of `tf.data.Dataset.take`
   3. `skip`: behavior is similar to that of `tf.data.Dataset.skip`
   4. `zip`: behavior is similar to that of `tf.data.Dataset.zip`
+  5. `batch`: similar behavior to that of `tf.data.Dataset.batch`
+  6. `apply`: similar behavior to that of `tf.data.Dataset.apply`
-  5. `shuffle`: behavior is similar to `tf.data.Dataset.shuffle` but with different input signature, instead of a `buffer_size` it requires a `jax.random.PRNGKey`.
+  7. `shuffle`: behavior is similar to `tf.data.Dataset.shuffle` but with different input signature, instead of a `buffer_size` it requires a `jax.random.PRNGKey`.
   ```python
 import snax as sn
 import tensorflow as tf